 Man killed by police after chase had history of violence in Johnstown region

 Nov.
-4—JOHNSTOWN, Pa. — Thursday's high-speed chase that ended with the death of Krysten Pretlor wasn't the first time police pursued the New Jersey native.
+5—JOHNSTOWN, Pa. — Thursday's high-speed chase that ended with the death of Krysten Pretlor wasn't the first time police pursued the New Jersey native.

-Pretlor was the subject of a nationwide manhunt after he was caught on surveillance camera attacking a man outside a Dale Borough Family Dollar store in 2016.
+Pretlor was the subject of a nationwide manhunt in 2016 after he was caught on surveillance camera attacking a man outside a Family Dollar store in Dale Borough.

 Police charged Pretlor with shooting the man and then fleeing the area.
 He was captured six months after the Dale incident while hiding inside a New Jersey boarding house, U.S. Marshals said at the time.